quixio/quix-docs/docs/develop/integrate-data/compressed-data.md

 !!! tip

-    If you're new to Quix, see the [Quix Tour](../../quix-cloud/quixtour/overview.md) for details on create a service from a sample.
+    If you're new to Quix, see the [Quix Tour](../../quix-cloud/quixtour/overview.md) for details on how to create a service from a sample.

 The following example demonstrates the basics of such a decompression service: